-Joint Strategic Needs Assessment (JSNA) identifies key issues affecting the health and wellbeing of our residents, both now and in the future.
+The Joint Strategic Needs Assessment identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

-63.8% of children in Rochdale borough achieved a good level of development at the end of reception in 2016/17 (Department for Education, Foundation Stage Profile Results).
+In 2017-2018, 66.2% of children in Rochdale borough achieved a good level of development at the end of reception.
+This is below the national average of 71.5%.

 What is school readiness?

 In the borough, we believe school ready children are curious, confident and co-operative.
 We consider a child ready to start primary school if they:

 - Are confident in approaching and communication with others.

 - Are resilient, ready to take on new things and solve problems.

 - Feel safe, secure, cared for, listened to, valued and respected.